hpc4cmb/toast-workshop-ucsd-2019/lessons/README.md

 # Lesson Setup

+**WORK IN PROGRESS.
+If you are reading this and the lessons prior to the workshop, things will be broken and incomplete.**

 These notebooks are designed to run on the https://jupyter.nersc.gov but the serial portion of the notebooks should run anywhere that TOAST is installed.
 You can set up these notebooks completely within the jupyter session.

 ## Connect to Jupyterhub